sanchobbdo/guides/general/README.md

 This document defines general purpose formatting and style rules.
 It aims at improving collaboration, code quality, and enabling supporting infrastructure.
 It applies to raw, working files.
 Tools are free to obfuscate, minify, and compile as long as the general code quality is maintained.

+Every file must apply this rules except when overriden by:
+    - Filetype specific guides
+    - Specific framework or tool style/formatting guides
+    - Specific project rules (specially relevant for legacy projects)

+> **Note:** To keep homogeneity accross the project's files, some rules can be overriden based on the main language or framework used - e.g. If a PHP framework's guide suggests using tabs instead of spaces, tabs should be used not only on the PHP files but on stylesheets and scripts as well.

+Tune up your IDE or text editor to follow this rules.

 **[[⬆]](#table-of-contents)**

 ##General Formatting Rules

-Projects must apply the following formatting rules and IDEs should be tuned up to follow them.

-> Specific style guides can override some of this rules.

 - Use UTF-8 without BOM
 - Use Unix line endings - LF, **not** CR (MacOS) or LF+CR (Windows)